A True National Treasure

 For many the darling river is their darling, and they can never truly rest till their back under it’s beauty and/or presence!

 The darling river can nourish and refresh your inner being, and give you many answers to life.
-Just sit or lay quietly on it’s bank, and problems or life’s difficulties that you thought you have, can sometimes become easily fixed and/or insignificant, in the scale of the bigger picture!
+Sit or lay on it’s bank, and many problems you thought you have can very often become insignificant, in the bigger picture!

 Where is the darling?